Visual Arts Camp

 Returning camper and NIU family discount: $25 (for campers who have previously attended Visual Arts Camp and the children and grandchildren of NIU students, staff and faculty members)

 Camp fills quickly, so register early!
-You can register online or by mail.
-You'll pay a $100 deposit when you register (unless applying for a summer camp scholarship).
-The remaining balance is due on June 15.
+You can register online.
+You'll pay a $100 deposit when you register.
+The remaining balance is due by June 14.

 Need-based scholarship assistance is available!